 "The underlying technology isn't as futuristic as you'd expect," he says Jacob Robinson, a neuro engineer at Rice University on the next brain-computer interfaces that will allow, among other things, this technological form of telepathic contact.

 Of course, in their current form they appear very primitive and in some cases a bit gory.
-I mean, Elon Musk can present yours Neuralink's “sewing machine” in the most fascinating way possible, but he will always have to convince me to pop a window on my head and attach wires to my brain to become telepathic.
-Apart from everything, however, they are technologies that already show effectiveness.
+I mean, Elon Musk can present yours Neuralink's "sewing machine" in the most fascinating way possible, but he will always have to convince me to pop a window on my head and attach threads to my brain to become telepathic.
+Apart from everything, however, these are technologies that already show effectiveness.
 It is not surprising, therefore, that big names like Facebook have entered the game, even with more "clean" solutions.

 The advent of Menlo Park and online telepathy

 In 2017, Facebook launched its in-house initiative to build "a wearable, non-invasive device" that would allow people to write just by imagining they were doing it.

 The social media giant has also funded outside researchers (like University of California neurosurgeon Eddie Chang) and acquired promising startups such as CTRL Labs.

 Facebook's efforts began to show results in July 2019, when Chang and other team members announced they had produced the translation of brain activity into text with 76% accuracy.

 The way still to go towards electronic telepathy

 The way to go?
 I summarize: it is one thing to send one command at a time, albeit between three different brains (and with 81% accuracy), another is to encode and transmit complex messages.

 The BrainNet team (this is the name of the group) uses EEG and TMS technologies.
 Both are non-invasive but a little imprecise.
 Surgical implants are more accurate, but still have no health guarantees.